 How are scholarships funded?
-The Art Center raises money for scholarships through our annual scholarship dinner and through the donations of generous individuals who have passion for education.
+The Art Center raises money for scholarships through our annual scholarship dinner and through the donations of generous individuals who have a passion for education.
 Please visit our donation page if you would like to make a donation.

 "Just wanted to let everyone know about a great resource right here in Quincy.
 The Quincy Art Center offers classes for all ages in a variety of art areas.
 The classes are taught by qualified staff; most have an art degree and those who don't have many years of experience.
 The class sizes are small and the art center has equipment and supplies not available at any other art teaching facility in Quincy."

 -Stephanie Javaux, Instructor